The Pont du Gard

 The aqueduct was finally abandoned in the 6th century, its stones were reused in the construction of houses and Romanesque churches in the Middle Ages.

-Accommodation near the Pont du Gard
+Accommodation near the Pont du Gard and information

 selection of b&b near the Pont du Gard on the portal of the guest rooms in Provence